 HYD- AM #4 Regional Dewatering Permit The Central Valley RWQCB, Order No. R5-2008-0081, Waste Discharge Requirements General Order for Dewatering and Other Low Threat Discharges to Surface Waters, is a permit that covers construction dewatering discharges and some other listed discharges that do not contain significant quantities of pollutants, and that either (1) are 4 months, or less, in duration, or (2) have an average dry-weather discharge that does not exceed 0.25 million gallons per day.
-Design Permit As requested by Permit Conditions Authority Authority Permit Application and Reporting Reporting per Permit Requirements Impact HWR #3 Temporary Impacts on Groundwater Quality and Volume HYD- AM #5 Flood Protection The CVFPB regulates specific river, creek, and slough crossings for flood protection.
-These crossings must meet the provisions of Title 23 of the CCR.
-Title 23 requires that new crossings maintain hydraulic capacity through such measures as in-line piers, adequate streambank height (freeboard), and measures to protect against streambank and channel erosion.
-Section 208.10 requires that improvements, including crossings, be constructed in a manner that does not reduce the channel's capacity or functionality, or that of any federal flood control project.
-The CVFPB reviews applications for encroachment permits for approval of a new channel crossing or other channel modification.
-For a proposed crossing or placement of a structure near a federal flood control project, the CVFPB coordinates review of the encroachment permit application with USACE pursuant to assurance agreements with USACE and the USACE Operation and Maintenance Manuals under Title 33 CFR, Section 208.10 and Title 33 U.S.C., Section 408.
+Design Permit As requested by Permit Conditions Authority Authority Permit Application and Reporting Reporting per Permit Requirements Impact HWR #3 Temporary Impacts on Groundwater Quality and Volume HYD- AM #5 Flood Protection structure near a federal flood control project, the CVFPB coordinates review of the encroachment permit application with USACE pursuant to assurance agreements with USACE and the USACE Operation and Maintenance Manuals under Title 33 CFR, Section 208.10 and Title 33 U.S.C., Section 408.
 Under Section 408 of the Rivers and Harbors Act, the USACE must approve any proposed modification that involves a federal flood control project.
 A Section 408 permit would be required if construction modifies a federal levee.
 A Section 208.10 permit would be required where the project encroaches on a federal facility but does not modify it.
 Design Permit As requested by Permit Conditions Authority Authority Permit Application and Reporting Reporting per Permit Requirements Impact HWR #8 Permanent Impact on Floodplains HYD- AM #6 Industrial Stormwater Pollution Prevention Plan The stormwater general permit (Order No. 97-03-DWQ, NPDES No. CAS000001) requires preparation of a SWPPP and a monitoring plan for industrial facilities that discharge stormwater from the site, including vehicle maintenance facilities associated with transportation operations.
 The permit includes performance standards for pollution control.
-Design Permit As requested by Permit Conditions Authority Authority Permit Application and Reporting Reporting per Permit Requirements Impact HWR #6 Permanent Impact on Surface Water Quality Geology and So oils GEO- AM #1 General Guidelines to be followed 2010 American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Design Bridge Design Specifications and the 2009 AASHTO Guide Specifications for Load and Resistance Factor Design Seismic Bridge Design: These documents provide guidance for characterization of soils, as well as methods to be used in the design of bridge foundations and structures, retaining walls, and buried structures.
-These design specifications will provide minimum specifications for evaluating the seismic response of the soil and structures. • Federal Highway Administration (FHWA) Circulars and Reference Manuals: These documents provide detailed guidance on the characterization of geotechnical conditions at sites, methods for performing foundation design, and recommendations on foundation construction.
-These guidance documents include methods for designing retaining walls used for retained cuts and retained fills, foundations for elevated structures, and at-grade segments.
-Some of the documents include guidance on Design/Construction/ Operation Design/ Reporting Yearly Contractor Contractor At incorporation or completion of design/ During construction report monthly Implementation of guidelines during Design/construction and operation phases Impact GSS #1 through #11
+Design Permit As requested by Permit Conditions Authority Authority Permit Application and Reporting Reporting per Permit Requirements Impact HWR #6 Permanent Impact on Surface Water Quality Geology and S oils GEO- AM #1 General Guidelines to be followed Design/Construction/ Operation Design/ Reporting Yearly Contractor Contractor At incorporation or completion of design/ During construction report monthly Implementation of guidelines during Design/ construction and operation phases Impact GSS #1 through #11